-The application window opened on Monday 14th October 2019 and closes according to which course you are studying.
+The application window opens and closes according to which course you are studying.
 Please see table at the bottom of this page for details.

 How are applications assessed?

-We will look at your household income and that of any partner/spouse and we will then compare this to your expected reasonable expenditure.
+We will look at your household* income and that of any partner/spouse and we will then compare this to your expected reasonable expenditure, including your partner/spouse’s travel costs.
 If there is a deficit between these figures, we can pay a percentage of this up to a maximum of £3,000.
 This is known as a Standard Award.

-If you are facing an unforeseeable financial emergency (such as an unexpected house move, essential household repairs or other emergency situations) we may be able to make a contribution towards these costs.
+If you are facing an unforeseeable financial emergency (such as an unexpected house move, essential household repairs or other emergency situations) we may be able to make a contribution towards these costs, however, please be advised this does not include home improvements.
 This is known as a Non-Standard Award.

 My student funding is delayed, is there any support I can receive?

-To apply for a short-term loan, you need to get in touch with the team.
+To apply for a short-term loan, you need to make an appointment with the team.